ankurhanda/gvnn/README.md

 #M-estimators

+#Future Improvements
+Bilinear interpolation can use the tex2D function within CUDA to speed up the interpolation.
+Also, need to add interpolation with taylor series expansion as done in classic PDE based variational optimisation methods.

 #License
 This code is for mainly for research purposes and is licensed under GPL.
 If you'd like to use it for anything beyond research please contact us.
 <!--